JonathanWilbur/asufi/README.md

 even if you have no relocations.
 In this case you will still need to set the relocs stripped flag and create a `BASERELOC` directory entry, which may have a size of zero.

+The checksum field does NOT have to be correct, at least on OVMF, it seems.